 A business is one of the best ways to shield your income from more taxes.
 You can either incorporate as an LLC, S-Corp, or simply be a Sole Proprietor.
 If you incorporate as a pass-through entity, be sure to check out the PTE tax election to save on your federal taxes.

 As a sole prop, no incorporating is necessary.
-Just be a consultant and file a schedule C. Every business person can start a Self-Employed 401k where you can contribute up to $58,000 ($19,500 from you and ~20% of operating profits).
+Just be a consultant and file a schedule C. Every business person can start a Self-Employed 401k where you can contribute up to $69,000 in 2024 (up to $23,000 in employee elective deferrals and up to 25% of employer compensation).

 All your business-related expenses are tax deductible as well.
 Simply launch your own website like this one in under 30 minutes to legitimize your business.
 Here’s my step-by-step guide to starting your own website with Bluehost.